- All Ages

 Yes, there is an onsite restaurant.

-Beacon Wood Country Park has not told us if they are fully wheelchair friendly.
+No, Beacon Wood Country Park is not wheelchair friendly.

-Beacon Wood Country Park has not told us if they are fully pushchair friendly.
+No, Beacon Wood Country Park have stated they are not pushchair friendly.

 Beacon Wood Country Park has not told us if they are dog friendly.